worldbank/shiny_day_ideas/README.md

 * Advanced: customize layout

 ### Led by RStudio
 * Shiny in production (How to structure a Shiny app that will hold the test of time - golem framework)
+  - Analytics in RstudioConnect: Number of views, unique visits, locations, etc.
+  - Best Shiny debugging practices
+  - best practice to optimize dashboard and make them faster
+  - Shiny application examples in developing countries and other international organizations

 # Random ideas